solid/process/code-of-conduct.md

 ## Enforcement Guidelines

-The Code of Conduct Commmittee will follow these Community Impact Guidelines in determining the consequences for any action they deem in violation of this Code of Conduct:
+The Code of Conduct Committee will follow these Community Impact Guidelines in determining the consequences for any action they deem in violation of this Code of Conduct: